 1. Moving in together is a wise decision — financially

-You get to share everything such as paying mortgage, spliting your bills and even have time to save if ever you want to tie the knot anytime soon.
+You get to share everything, such as paying the mortgage, splitting your bills, and even having time to save if you ever want to tie the knot anytime soon.
 If marriage is not part of your plans just yet— you will have extra money to do what you like.

 2. Division of chores

-Chores are no longer being taken-cared of by one person.
+Chores are no longer being taken care of by one person.
 Moving in together means you get to share household chores.
-Everything is shared so less stress and more time to rest.
-Hopefully.
+Everything is shared, so there is hopefully less stress and more time to rest.

 4. Test the strength of your relationship

-1. The reality of finances aren’t as rosy you expected
+1. The reality of finances isn’t as rosy as you expected

-Expectations hurt especially when you think about having shared bills and chores.
-Reality is, even if you choose to live together to be more financially practical, you might get yourself into a bigger headache when you find yourself with a partner who thinks you’ll shoulder all the finances.
+Expectations hurt, especially when you think about having shared bills and chores.
+Even if you choose to live together to be more financially practical, you might get into a bigger headache when you find yourself with a partner who thinks you’ll shoulder all the finances.

 2. Getting married doesn’t remain as significant

 Couples who move in together are less likely to decide to get married.
-Some have kids and have no time to settle into marriage or has become too comfortable that they’d think they no longer need a paper to prove that they are working out as a couple.
+Some have kids and have no time to settle into marriage or become so comfortable that they’d think they no longer need a paper to prove they are working out as a couple.

-3. Live-in couples don’t work as hard on saving their relationship
+3. Live-in couples don’t work as hard to save their relationship

-Easy way out, this is the most common reason why studies have shown that people living together do get separated over time.
+An easy way out, this is the most common reason why people living together do get separated over time.
 They will no longer work hard to save their relationship because they are not bonded by marriage.

 4. False commitment

-False commitment is one term to use with people who would rather choose to live in together for good rather than tie the knot.
-Before you start a relationship, you need to know the meaning of real commitment and part of this is getting married.
+False commitment is one term to use with people who would rather choose to live together for good rather than tie the knot.
+Before you start a relationship, you need to know the meaning of real commitment, and part of this is getting married.